nboase/active-learning-antiviral-polymers/README.md

 ## Quick Start

 If you use **Conda** (recommended), follow these steps to clone the repository, create an environment, and run the notebooks.
+For new users, we recommend using Miniconda for a small easy installation, as all required dependencies are included in this repo.
+For more information on installing Miniconda: https://www.anaconda.com/docs/getting-started/miniconda/install

 ### 1. Open a terminal
 On Windows, open **Anaconda Prompt**.